Semuc Champey is beautiful, enchanting, and paradise-like and It is definitely worth getting there – if you do it right!

 There are plenty of different lodging options around Semuc Champey catering for all tastes, budgets and preferences.

-When looking for a hostel to stay in when visiting Semuc Champey, you’ll have to decide whether you’d rather stay in the town of Lanquin or a jungle lodge nearer the Semuc.
+When looking for a hostel or hotel to stay in when visiting Semuc Champey, you’ll have to decide whether you’d rather stay in the town of Lanquin or a jungle lodge nearer the Semuc.

 Hostels in Lanquin - pros and cons of staying in the town of Lanquin